III A Man

 from the steam engine to electricity to digital data processing to genetic engineering.

-and mass and the planet to a global, complex, vulnerable, multi-interdependent techno-city.
+place, time and mass and the planet to a global, complex, vulnerable, multi-interdependent techno-city.

 They extend the radius of action into the micro-macroscopic, over ages and advance the frontiers of the

-billions of people up to the extinction of mankind.
+lions of people up to the extinction of mankind.

 b8,1,1) Forces, derived out of the basic strong, weak, electro-magnetic, gravitational ones are nu-